laravel/nova-docs/4.0/metrics/defining-metrics.md

 ### Progress Query Types

-Progress metrics don't just ship with a `coun`t helper.
+Progress metrics don't just ship with a `count` helper.
 You may also use following aggregate functions when building your metric.

 #### Sum